fjkiani/scientist-monai-moat/README.md

 # oncology-arbiter

-**RESEARCH USE ONLY — not validated for clinical decision-making.**

 Open-architecture breast oncology reasoning platform spanning **screening → biopsy → therapy**, with calibrated per-stage arbiters, cited evidence, and honest performance disclosure.

 Built on: